Deepak858/Development/README.md

 # @Development
-So is used to basic concept of css and html.
+So is used to basic concept of CSS and HTML.